Princess047/alx-system_engineering-devops/0x00-shell_basics/README.md

--script 8 for task 8 to delete the file 'betty' -script 9 for task 9 to delete my first directory -script 10 to write a command that changes directory to previous one
+-script 8 for task 8 to delete the file 'betty' -script 9 for task 9 to delete my first directory -script 10 to write a command that changes directory to previous one -script 11 for task 11 to write command to list all files